CS 7575: A Seminar On Relational Language Design (Spring 2026)

 -

-Topic 5: Relational Pattern & Abstract Relational Query Languages
+Topic 5: Relational Patterns, Abstract Relational Calculus

 -

-[Chamberlin'24] 50 Years of Queries, CACM 2024.
+[Chamberlin'24] 50 years of queries, CACM 2024.

 -